 Many hotels have complex and non-integrated emergency systems or processes.
 Beverly Hills Hotel in California, for example, had a striker system.
 When an emergency call was placed, it would print on a small printer in the operator office, who would have to radio security.
 “We had an issue with the time to response of every 911 call.” says Adam Jones, IT Director of the Dorchester Collection in California.
 Moving to a centralized application greatly helped shorten the time it took to react, addressing emergency standards and ensure guest safety.
 “Both the security directors at Hotel Bel-Air and Beverly Hills Hotel, really enjoyed seeing the reaction and the accountability that was provided to them when they accessed the different reporting tools of the Emergency Notification admin console.”
 Integrated, centralized systems also allow hotels to notify all room and mobile guest devices at once.

 Ready to go one step further?
 Learn how other hotels have integrated operations and deliver rapid service.
-Visit the dedicated page on efficient operations!
+Learn more how you can make hotel operations more efficient!